americanexpress/one-app/one-app-statics/README.md

 ## 🚨 Important 🚨

-This Package is not meant to be installed using npm, it only serves as the CDN for the static client assets for `one-app`, if you are looking for `one-app` follow this link: [https://github.com/americanexpress/one-app](https://github.com/americanexpress/one-app)
+This Package is not meant to be installed using npm, it only serves as the origin for the CDN for the static client assets for `one-app` once published to npm, if you are looking for `one-app` follow this link: [https://github.com/americanexpress/one-app](https://github.com/americanexpress/one-app)